-Families where one or more parent uses tobacco not only suffer more immediate financial stress but also less financial security and a greater likelihood of poverty.
+Families where one or more parent uses tobacco not only suffer more immediate financial stress, but also less long-term financial security and a greater likelihood of poverty.

-Spending on tobacco products, loss of school time and income due to smoking-related disease and premature death of breadwinners over a lifetime must all substantially reduce the capacity of a household to accumulate assets such as a family home, to insure against losses, to save for financial requirements in retirement and to pass on assets to the next generation (Figure 9.5.1).
+Spending on tobacco products, absenteeism from school, and loss of income due to smoking-related disease and premature death of breadwinners substantially reduce the capacity of a household to accumulate assets such as a family home, to insure against losses, to save for retirement, and to pass on assets to the next generation (Figure 9.5.1).

 Socio-economic influences on cardiovascular disease from a life-course perspective